 On the other hand, given the particular characteristics of the graphic production task, we considered the graphic demonstration variations (process plus production) and the finished product.
 Nevertheless, the possibilities that linguistic feedback can provide should be investigated more in depth, designing a more informative condition in which the adult would verbally signal the graphic actions that the children observe during the demonstration (for example, with object 2, "I would draw this toy this way, with a large circle and many sticks").

-In addition, the changes registered in production between Series 1 and 2 in the Graphic Demonstration CR would be at a microgenetic level, in other words, changes that occur within the limits of an experiential session.
+In addition, the changes registered in production between Series 1 and 2 in the Graphic Demonstration WR would be at a microgenetic level, in other words, changes that occur within the limits of an experiential session.
 There is some controversy regarding whether external intervention might generate changes in childhood graphic production and in what kind of permanence these changes would have over time.
 On the one hand, Karmiloff-Smith (1992) contends that the changes in the drawings are predominately produced due to endogenous causes, through the construction and modification of children's representations regarding how to draw.
 On the other hand, some studies (Braswell & Callanan, 2003; Yamagata, 1997) have successfully introduced modifications exogenously, with adult feedback.
 The use of longitudinal designs may be able to more clearly explain the development of graphic production within an interplay of endogenous and exogenous causes.

 Another challenge for future studies would be to create situations in which the same child is both drawer and receiver, who must draw to solve a problem, and to also create socio-referential contexts in which the receptive agent is another child of equal or same age as the drawer.
-The propagation of images in existing cultural practices challenges researchers and educators to look deeper into the understanding of knowledge regarding drawings within a framework between drawer, image, and receiver; privileging the communicative contexts in which these relationships occur and relegating the solipsistic conceptions of children's drawings.
+The propagation of picturesin existing cultural practices challenges researchers and educators to look deeper into the understanding of knowledge regarding drawings within a framework between drawer, picture, and receiver; privileging the communicative contexts in which these linksoccur and relegating the solipsistic conceptions of children's drawings.

 Acknowledgements: